Guest ContributorsHealth

 Therefore, cord blood banking is a critical component for further findings in the future and could save or extend the lives of future generations.

-While several studies have suggested that cord blood may repair neurological diseases, some findings are controversial.
+While several studies have suggested that cord blood may address neurodegenerative disorders, some findings are controversial.
 For one, scientists often can’t reproduce the same results.
-It’s also not entirely clear how cord blood has such effects.
+It’s also not entirely clear how cord blood has contributed to a positive effect.

 However, today’s research aims to uncover these setbacks to establish whether these treatments are safe and effective.